 T'ai Chi Chu'uan with Harriet Devlin

-Harriet Devlin was born in Hong Kong and was taught T’ai Chi Chu’uan by her mother Gerda Geddes, who was the first European to teach T’ai Chi Chu’uan in Britain.
+Harriet Devlin is a Tai Chi teacher based in Edinburgh.
+She was born in Hong Kong and was taught by her mother Gerda Geddes, the first European to teach T’ai Chi Chu’uan in Britain.
 Harriet later studied with Chinese masters Choy Kam Man and Da Liu in America and Taiwan and has been teaching T’ai Chi Chu’uan for over 50 years.

-Harriet teaches the 108 movement Yang Style Long Form of the T’ai Chi Chu’uan, as well as Chi Kung exercises.
-The understanding of ‘the Form’ has many levels- it is not just a physical exercise, or a martial art, or meditation in movement – though it is all of these.
-The Form itself holds many stories from Chinese mythology and history as well as being a vehicle for an appreciation of the Tao – or the Way – of Taoism.
-The three parts of the Form also describe an allegorical journey through life.
-Harriet’s classes contain all of these- with the aim of ‘Being still as a mountain and moving like a great river'
+In her classes, Harriet focuses on the 108 movement Yang Style Long Form of T’ai Chi Chu’uan, along with Chi Kung exercises.
+The understanding of ‘the Form’ encompasses multiple dimensions; it transcends mere physical exercise, martial arts, or meditation in movement, embodying all of these aspects.
+The Form weaves together tales from Chinese mythology and history while serving as a pathway to appreciate the Tao - the essence of Taoism.
+It also represents an allegorical journey through life, with Harriet’s classes aiming to achieve the harmony of ‘Being still as a mountain and moving like a great river.’

 Classes

-New weekly classes will start in January.
-The cost for all classes is £10 per session, they are suitable for all ages and abilities.
+Weekly classes are currently running and are suitable for all ages and abilities.
 Harriet would love to meet you at:

 Murrayfield Parish Church Hall